limneos/classdump-dyld/readme.md

 classdump-dyld
 ==============

+Note: Currently, classdump-dyld cannot dump 64 bit executables.
+An update will be commited soon to fix this.

 A class dumping command line tool that generates header files from app binaries, libraries, frameworks, bundles or the whole dyld_shared_cache.

 Eliminates the need to extract files from the dyld_shared_cache in order to class-dump them or get symbols.